Skip to main content

 Enterprise ready.Rovo inherits Atlassian’s enterprise security posture, compliance certifications, and admin controls.
 For enterprises already on Atlassian Cloud, deploying Rovo is operationally simple.

-Free tier availability.
-Atlassian made Rovo available on Free, Standard, and Premium tiers in 2026, which significantly lowers the adoption barrier.
-Any team on Atlassian Cloud can try Rovo without additional spend.
+Bundled availability.
+Atlassian rolled Rovo into its paid Cloud plans starting in 2025, which significantly lowers the adoption barrier.
+A team already paying for Atlassian Cloud can try Rovo without additional spend.

 If your team is on the Atlassian stack, Rovo is the right choice for in Atlassian AI capability.
 We are not arguing otherwise.